Lucky-victory/harpee/README.md

   })

-// create a model, the model name represents a table in plural form, if you declare "User" as your model name, a table of "Users" will be created.
+// create a model, the model name represents a table.

-const Users = new harpee.Model("User",myUsersSchema);
+const Users = new harpee.Model("Users",myUsersSchema);

 ```
 ## Usage.